Bareha/piglatin-translator/README.md

 - Throws a custom exception if the text is not purely alphabetic
 - Ensures words that start with capital letters maintain capitalization in the Pig Latin translation

-Note: input has to be strictly alphabetic for the program to not throw an exception
+<b>Note:</b> input has to be strictly alphabetic for the program to not throw an exception
 valid input - Hello World
 invalid input - Hello, World!